NetApp/harvest/docs/arista-switch-metrics.md

     }'
     ```

-    After invoking the above Curl command, You would get this response
+    After invoking the above curl command, you would get this response:
     ```
     {
         "jsonrpc": "2.0",